iambrainstorming/iambrainstorming.github.io/src/chapters/education/english-or-odia-medium.md

 **When education is entirely in English, many children struggle to understand concepts because English is not the language they speak at home.
 Instead of understanding, they often memorize.**

 **On the other hand, teaching everything only in Odia creates another problem.
 English is the language of higher education, science, technology, business, and global communication.
-Students who are not comfortable with English may face unnecessary barriers later in life.**
+Students who are not comfortable with English may face unnecessary barriers later in life.
+A completely Odia-medium approach limits students’ ability to communicate and compete globally, since English remains the dominant international language.**

 The solution is simple.